evhub/coconut/HELP.md

 ### `recursive`

-Tail-recursion is a common functional programming construct that, while automatically optimized in many programming languages, is not in Python.
+Tail-recursion, where a function returns a call to itself, is a common functional programming construct that, while automatically optimized in many programming languages, is not in Python.
 Coconut provides a way around this with the `recursive` decorator.

 Here's an example:
 ```